TheOriginalGeez/Cupid/FAQ.md

 Press `H` to bring up a menu of animations to select the one you want; sex started through dialogue or the arousal based matchmaking will be limited in this regard. `C and Shift + C` will adjust the angle of the schlong in the animation (it will often be misaligned unfortunately.) `; and :` will adjust the vertical position of (usually) the male in the scene (useful for additional alignment.)
 Press `[` to fix massive misalignments or characters stuck in T-poses.
 Press `]` to completely reposition an entire sex scene. `Space` will progress through the animation.

-## Any other special keybinds I should know about?
+## Any other keybinds I should know about?

 Yes, you should have set some of them yourself like the grip change button for CGO (which switches you between a one-handed or two-handed grip regardless of the weapon you're using.
 It's similar to Dark Souls.)
 L will toggle a light above you.
 Crouch is dodge (while moving) and that's about it.